 In order to explore some solutions to the problem of disinformation, Debating Europe launched a series of focus groups to explore people’s attitudes towards disinformation as a threat to democracy.

 Want to learn more about some of the ways to counter disinformation and misinformation?
-Check out our infographic below (click for a bigger version):
+Check out our infographic below: